lorhhhan/med_cnn/README.md

 # Medical Image Classification and Consultation System

-This project implements a lightweight intelligent medical consultation platform.
-It integrates disease image classification, uncertainty-aware fallback to vision-language models (MiniGPT-4), and optional integration with language models like ChatGLM or Vicuna-7B for follow-up consultation.
+This project implements a lightweight intelligent medical consultation task.
+It integrates disease image classification(EfficientNet-B4), uncertainty-aware fallback to vision-language models (MiniGPT-4), and optional integration with language models like ChatGLM or Vicuna-7B for follow-up consultation.

 ---